 Borrowing from other libraries

-Users of this service may borrow up to 20 standard loans at a time (not short term loans) from each participating library.
+Users of this service may borrow up to 20 standard loans at a time from each participating library.
 Borrowers are responsible for complying with all rules of the Library from which they are borrowing, this includes any charges for lost books.
 University of Adelaide and UniSA both charge a processing fee for lost books, even if the book is returned.
 Suspensions for overdue books or outstanding fees at any South Australian University library will block borrowing from all.
 Items should always be returned to the Library from which they were borrowed.
 More information about borrowing from the University of Adelaide or the University of South Australia

 Flinders Students living Interstate